mlresearch/v124/_posts/2020-08-27-mishchenko20a.md

 ---
 title: 99% of Worker-Master Communication in Distributed Optimization Is Not Needed
-abstract: "{In this paper we discuss sparsification of worker-to-server communication in large distributed systems.
+abstract: 'In this paper we discuss sparsification of worker-to-server communication in large distributed systems.
 We improve upon algorithms that fit the following
   template: a local gradient estimate is computed independently by each worker, then communicated to a master, which subsequently performs averaging.
 The average is